hiranthaA/AndroidCalculaor/README.md

 # AndroidCalculaor
-Android Calculator which wis capable of doing simple arithmatic operations.
+Android Calculator which is capable of doing simple arithmatic operations.